Contact formWe have attracted your interest?

 Furthermore, you need a carrier board if there’s no slot with the I/O interfaces.
 This again costs you around 100-110 EUR.
 Only a few NEC monitors have an onboard Computer Module.

 This means that the cost reaches to at least 130-140 EUR, which unfortunately makes it unappealing.

 In principle, I think using a Raspberry Pi in digital signage projects is a mistake.
 As much as I'm impressed by the hardware of version 4 and its price, I wouldn't advise anyone in good conscience to run networks with it.

 In my opinion, if content change and playback statistics are no longer require then you can use Digital Signage and Raspberry Pi.
 For instance, to run an endless loop of tool demonstration in a hardware shop or play an image video for kitchen equipment in furniture shop.

 Though, for that one could also use a 5 EUR Raspberry Zero, without WiFi.

 However, the situation would change if the content is regularly exchange on a weekly or daily basis and the customer requests the playback statistics.
 So, you need to upgrade Raspberry Pi cost-effectively.
 In short, it’s not worth it, and one should consider other alternatives.

-In some cases, the Compute Module 3 may be of some help.
-For instance, if NEC monitors already exist then the content doesn’t require much memory, and we can do without integrated WIFI.
+In some cases, the Compute Module 3, 3+ or 4 may be of some help.
+For instance, if like in NEC monitors the slots already exist, the content in case of CM3 doesn’t require much memory, and you do not need integrated WIFI.